SystemsApproach/private5g/intro.rst

 Internet’s, have undergone significant change.
 The first two generations supported voice and then text, with 3G defining the transition to broadband access, supporting data rates measured in hundreds of kilobits-per-second.
-Today, the industry is at 4G (supporting data rates typically measured in the few megabits-per-second) and transitioning to 5G, with the promise of a tenfold increase in data rates.
+Today, the industry is transitioning from 4G (with data rates typically measured in the few megabits-per-second) to 5G, with the promise of a tenfold increase in data rates.

 But 5G is about much more than increased bandwidth.
 5G represents a fundamental rearchitecting of the access network in a way that leverages several key technology trends and sets it on a path to enable much greater innovation.
 In the same way that 3G defined the transition from voice to broadband, 5G’s promise is primarily about the transition from a single access service (broadband connectivity) to a richer collection of edge services and devices.
 5G is expected to provide support for immersive user interfaces (e.g., AR/VR), mission-critical applications (e.g., public safety, autonomous vehicles), and the Internet-of-Things (IoT).
 Because these use cases will include everything from home appliances to industrial robots to self-driving cars, 5G won’t just support humans accessing the Internet from their smartphones, but also swarms of autonomous devices working together on their behalf.

 There is more to supporting these services than just improving bandwidth or latency to individual users.
 As we will see, a fundamentally different edge network architecture is required.
 The requirements for this architecture are ambitious, and can be illustrated by three classes of capabilities:

 - To support *Massive Internet-of-Things*, potentially including